babaissarkar/ssplot/README.md

 1. Clone this repository.
 2. `cd` into the cloned directory and run `mvn package`.
 It will build everything and put the generated jar file into the jar directory.
 3. Link the final jar file into the jar directory.
+Choose the correct pom file for your OS using `mvn` 's `-f` option.
 3. You can run the generated `SSPlot.jar` file using the command `java -jar jar/SSPlot.jar` or simple `./ssplot`, if the link is correctly created.
 4. Generate the README.html using markdown : `markdown README.md > README.html`.